ta-data-bcn/lab-medium-article/README.md

 ## Guidelines
 Steps:
-1) Take a look at the examples below.
+1) Read some of the articles below to get an idea on how to write an article.
 2) Decide the focus of your article.
 3) Write!